-The Company offers a variety of Commercial loan products including Commercial and Commercial Real Estate and Business Banking loans.
+The Company offers a variety of Commercial loan products.
 The Company's underwriting analysis for commercial loans typically includes credit verification, independent appraisals, a review of the borrower's financial condition and a detailed analysis of the borrower's underlying cash flows.

 Commercial and Industrial ("C&I")-The Company offers a variety of loan options to meet the specific needs of our C&I customers including term loans, time notes and lines of credit.
 Such loans are made available to businesses for working capital needs such as inventory and receivables, business expansion, equipment purchases, livestock purchases and seasonal crop expenses.
-Generally, a collateral lien is placed on equipment or other assets owned by the borrower.
-These loans typically carry a higher risk than Commercial Real Estate loans due to the nature of the underlying collateral, which can be business assets such as equipment, accounts receivable and perishable agricultural products, which are exposed to industry price volatility.
+These loans typically are usually collateralized by business assets such as equipment, accounts receivable and perishable agricultural products, which are exposed to industry price volatility.
 To reduce these risks, management also attempts to obtain personal guarantees of the owners or obtain government loan guarantees to provide further support.
 In 2018, the Commercial and Agricultural class segments were combined to create the C&I class segment.

 Commercial Real Estate ("CRE")-The Company offers CRE loans to finance real estate purchases, refinancings, expansions and improvements to commercial and agricultural properties.
-CRE loans are made to finance the purchases and improvements of real property, which generally consists of real estate with completed structures.
-These CRE loans are secured by liens on the real estate, which may include both owner occupied and non-owner-occupied properties, such as apartments, commercial structures, health care facilities and other facilities.
-These loans are typically less risky than C&I loans, since they are secured by real estate.
+CRE loans are loans are secured by liens on the real estate, which may include both owner occupied and non-owner-occupied properties, such as apartments, commercial structures, health care facilities and other facilities.
 The Company's underwriting analysis includes credit verification, independent appraisals, a review of the borrower's financial condition and a detailed analysis of the borrower's underlying cash flows.

-These loans are typically originated in amounts of no more than 80% of the appraised value of the property and no more than 75% of the appraised value of the agricultural property.
+These loans are typically originated in amounts of no more than 80% of the appraised value of the property.
 Government loan guarantees may be obtained to provide further support for agricultural property.
 In 2018, the Commercial Real Estate and Agricultural Real Estate class segments were combined to create the CRE segment.

-Business Banking-The Company offers a variety of loan options to meet the specific needs of our Business Banking customers including term loans, Business Banking mortgages and lines of credit.
-Such loans are generally less than \$750 thousand and are made available to businesses for working capital such as inventory and receivables, business expansion, equipment purchases and agricultural needs.
+Business Banking-The Company offers a variety of loan options to meet the specific needs of our Business Banking customers including term loans, mortgages and lines of credit.
+Such loans are generally less than \$1.0 million and are made available to businesses for working capital such as inventory and receivables, business expansion, equipment purchases and agricultural needs.
 Generally, a collateral lien is placed on assets owned by the borrower and can include real estate, equipment, inventory, receivables or other business assets.
 These loans carry a higher risk than C&I and CRE loans due to the smaller size of the borrower and lower levels of capital.
-To reduce these risks, the Company obtains personal guarantees of the owners for a majority of the loans.